h1777/3proxy-rhel/README.md

-3proxy install script for CentOS VPS (ver 0.8.6)
+3proxy (0.8.6) install script for CentOS 7
 ======================================================

 A simple script to install the lightweight proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.